Zappandy/ice_sheets_bigData/README.md

 again and it should start up without problems.
 Wait a couple of minutes, until everything is running (cassandra is slow to start up)

-The producers start streaming messages immediately on startup.
+Finally, set up the other components of the stream processing system
 ```
 docker-compose -f consumers/caribou_split_processor/docker-compose.yml run -d
 docker-compose -f consumers/ice_sheets_predictor/docker-compose.yml run -d
 docker-compose -f manual_cass_sinks/docker-compose.yml run -d
 docker-compose -f producers/docker-compose.yml run -d
 ```

+The producers start streaming messages immediately on startup.

+If you want to control the producers, there is a control topic registered with kafka.
+By sending commands to this topic, the producers can be stopped and their speed can be adjusted:
+Some example commands are listed in the README under the producers directory: ![producers/README.md].
+In order to use them, run a local kafka-console-producer and send the JSON commands to the "control" topic.